awslabs/autonomous-driving-data-framework/modules/visualization/dcv-k8s-deployment/README.md

 ### Prerequisites

-- AWS SecretsManager entries for username `dcv-cred-user` and password `dcv-cred-passwd` already established
+- AWS SecretsManager secret `dcv-credentials` with UserName and Password already established (as described in the dcv-image module)

 #### Using AWS SecretsManager

-The key `dcv-cred-user` and `dcv-cred-passwd` need to exist in AWS SecretsManager.
+The secret `dcv-credentials` needs to exist with key `UserName` and `Password` keys.

 ## Inputs/Outputs